 There are plenty of awesome places in Ireland to visit by train thanks to Irish Rail.
-We've lived in Ireland for over 6 years without owning a car and we've managed to see nearly every corner of the Emerald Isle.
-It's true, there are some places that are best experienced by hiring a car (I'm thinking back to Dingle on St. Patrick's Day weekend) but you can still travel to many of the popular destinations in Ireland by rail from Dublin.
-Here are my picks of the best destinations in Ireland accessible by train starting closest to Dublin and working our way further afield.
+We've lived in Dublin for over 6 years without owning a car and we've managed to see nearly every corner of Ireland.
+It's true, there are some places in Ireland that are best experienced by hiring a car (I'm thinking back to Dingle on St. Patrick's Day weekend) but you can still travel to many of the popular destinations in Ireland by rail from Dublin.
+Here are my picks of the best train trips from Dublin starting closest to the capital and then exploring Irish rail itineraries further afield.

-Hop on the DART Train for a Day in Howth
+Hop on the DART Train for An Easy Day Trip from Dublin to Howth

 Living in Dublin, we're lucky to have the DART train running up and down the coast making for easy day trips out of Dublin city.
-Howth is one of our favorite destinations for walks along the Irish Sea, eating great seafood, and wildlife spotting.
-For an added adventure, take the ferry to Ireland's Eye for some fine birding.
+Howth is one of our favorite destinations by train for walks along the Irish Sea, eating great seafood, and wildlife spotting.
+For an added adventure, take the ferry from Howth to Ireland's Eye for some fine birding.

 Read more about Howth and Ireland's Eye on Sidewalk Safari: Take a Day Trip to Another World with a 15 Minute Ferry Ride to Ireland's Eye from Dublin's Howth Harbour

 Ride Dublin's Commuter Rail to Maynooth for a Photowalk

 Maynooth is just slightly further afield from Dublin clocking in at about 45 minutes by train from Dublin City Center making it an easy day trip itinerary.
 Maynooth is one of my favorite destinations in Ireland for a photowalk.
 The charming old campus of Maynooth University offers endless photo-ops.
-Combine this with an atmospheric ruined castle and gardens of wildflowers and you've got a fantastic day out from Dublin.
+Combine this with an atmospheric ruined castle and gardens of wildflowers and you've got a fantastic day out by rail from Dublin.